minihub/LTSC-Add-MicrosoftStore/README.md

 ## InboxApps (optional and manually to install)

-Anfter installing the Store App from this package, you can simply double klick to install each of the remaining packages as needed (after extracting the content per .ZIP archive).
+After installing the Store App from this package, you can simply double klick to install each of the remaining packages as needed (after extracting the content per .ZIP archive).

 |Name|Size|Link|
 |:---|---:|---:|